iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

     $ git clone https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples.git

 Once you have the repo, you will need to find the files in this folder located in [Intel-Movidius/TASS directory](https://github.com/AdamMiltonBarker/IoT-JumpWay-Intel-Examples/tree/master/Intel-Movidius/TASS "Intel-Movidius/TASS directory").
-You will need to navigate to this directory in your terminal also, once you are there, execute the following command:
+You will need to navigate to this directory in your terminal also.
+Execute the following commands:

 ```
+ $ cd IoT-JumpWay-Intel-Examples/Intel-Movidius/TASS
-make run
+ $ make run
 ```

 This will run ncprofile, nccompile and run: